 When we founded ASP in 2010, we did so with a backlog of terrific manuscripts we longed to get into print.
 As we found our feet, we began soliciting manuscripts from some of our favorite authors, with great results.
 Word-of-mouth is, of course, a fine way to find excellent writers, but far from the only way.
-And so next year, for the first time, we will have an open reading period for unsolicited manuscripts.
+And so next year, for the first time, we will have an open reading period for unsolicited manuscripts (Note: updates will appear on the ASP submissions page and will be sent out to our ASP mailing list for which a form exists below).
 The dates are still to be determined, but here is what you’ll need to know to think about submitting.

 What we publish: Novels, short story/essay collections, creative non-fiction, and poetry.

 What we don’t publish: Pretty much everything else, including criticism, how-to books, self-help books, textbooks, coffee table books, and so on.
 If you work in memoir, you may want to look into our partner press, SFWP, for their annual contest.

 What we’re looking for in the work: Lively, moving writing with an engaging style and a distinctive voice.
 An attention to and gift for the musical qualities of language, especially important to poetry.
 An eye for the situations, predicaments, and characters that make our human experiences worth sharing and telling.
 A little humility, a sense of humor, a quirky or offbeat take on the familiar – these, too, will catch our eye.